-1. Purchase a Smart Thermostat
+1. Use a Smart Thermostat

-2. Hire a Professional to Perform a Heating and Cooling System Tune-Up
+2. Hire a Professional to Perform a Heating and Cooling System Tune-up

-“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
+“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” explained Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”

 3. Add Insulation